 Please know that your submission will be treated with strict confidence and will be only read by the Selection Committee.

 Recipients are chosen based on their ability to integrate their loss and adversity into their lives and choose to be resilient.
 We believe that from even the worst, most unacceptable circumstances, those who are able to eventually find and grow the seed of resilience within themselves have much to share from which many can benefit.
 We hope to provide a platform for these young people and intend to start by recognizing and rewarding their resilience.

-Because this scholarship is currently funded by the generosity of our local communities some priority will be given to youth who reside in the Halton Hills and Terra Cotta areas.
+Because this scholarship is currently funded by the generosity of our local communities some priority will be given to youth who reside in the Halton Hills, Terra Cotta and Caledon areas.

 As our donor base expands so too will the geographical area and number of recipients each year.